VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 nginx-deployment-1370807587-fz9sd   0/1       Pending   0          1m
 ```

-By default, `get pods` returns details for Pods in your current namespace.
-Include the `--namespace=NAMESPACE` flag to review details about Pods in a specific namespace, or `--all-namespaces` to retrieve information on all Pods across all namespaces.

 ## Retrieve Logs

 Container logs allow you to monitor and debug cluster activity and performance.
 To print logs, issue the `kubectl logs` command with the name of your Pod and a specific container.

+**Sample command**:

+The following command prints logs for container `container1` in Pod `mypod`.
 If your Pod only has one container, you can omit the `-c CONTAINER` flag.

 ```shell
 kubectl logs mypod -c container1